survivaler049/Samurai-Vs-Zombies-Extra-Edition/README.md

 ******Main and Hardest Feature added:*****
 - You Will Give up and leave the game!
 Rage quit 🤬 - feeling bored 😮‍💨 - Frustrated 🫩 - or sad 😭.
-- One Wrong Move and Poor planning and you Can Restart Your Progress from complete Beginning or you can grind for Glu! 😵😩🤬
+- One Wrong Move and Poor planning and you Can Restart Your Progress from complete Beginning or you can grind for Glu! 😵😩🤬 (Need more info? check the Patch Notes for More detailed descriptions!)

 Windows/Android are fully supported!!!